nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/README.md

 In this folder we have two scripts for various bits of analysis and figure plotting after extracting skills:

+1. `Multi-skill sentences.pynb` - Analysis of multi-skill sentence - how long are sentences typically when they have multiple skills in.
+2. `Experiment - Data reduction sample size.ipynb` - Analysis of finding a good sample size of embeddings to fit the reducer class to.
-1. `Effect of sample size.ipynb` - Investigate the effect of sample size of skill sentences and how many words are in the vocab.
+3. `Effect of sample size.ipynb` - Investigate the effect of sample size of skill sentences and how many words are in the vocab.
+4. `Experiment - Clustering parameters.ipynb` - Analysis of which are the optimal clustering parameters to extract skills from.
+5. `Effect of merging clusters distance threshold.ipynb` - Investigation of the distance threshold for which two skill clusters should be merged into one.
-2. `Skills Extraction Analysis and Figures.ipynb` - Various analysis and figure generation of the skills extracted.
+6. `Skills Extraction Analysis and Figures.ipynb` - Various analysis and figure generation of the skills extracted.
 Outputs are in `outputs/skills_extraction/figures/..`
+7. `Extracted skills - 2021.11.05.py`

 In this folder we also have experimentation notebooks showing 4 approaches for skills extraction approaches, including: